The Apthorp: Announcement and disputes

 Shortly before the sale was finalized in March 2007, one of the project's key financiers withdrew from the transaction, so Mann obtained $55 million from Lev Leviev of Africa Israel Investments.
 The day after Mann acquired the Apthorp, Leviev bought a 50 percent stake in the building.
-Leviev implied that the building would be converted to condominiums, with Africa Israel and Mann as co-sponsors of the project.
+Leviev implied the building would be converted to condominiums, with Africa Israel and Mann as co-sponsors of the project.
 Leviev and Mann had not publicly confirmed the condo-conversion rumors until mid-2007, when many tenants' rents were more than doubled, prompting some of the tenants to move out.
 Mann wished to market the Apthorp as a luxury condominium, but several former tenants said the building suffered from several issues, including lead paint, asbestos, brown water, and a lack of central air in some apartments.
 Leviev and Mann presented a red herring prospectus to tenants in August 2007, indicating that existing tenants would not be forcibly evicted when the condominium conversion started.

 The Attorney General of New York approved Leviev and Mann's condo-offering plan in May 2008.
 The asking prices, nearly 3000 $/ft2, made it "one of the most expensive condominium conversion projects" ever, according to The New York Times.
 Anglo Irish Bank provided a $385 million first mortgage loan, while Apollo Real Estate Advisors provided a $135 million second mortgage loan for the Apthorp's conversion.
-Ingrid Birkhofer and Fernando Papale were hired to renovate the units, and Prudential Douglas Elliman was hired to market the building.
+Ingrid Birkhofer and Fernando Papale of BP Architects were hired to renovate the units, and Prudential Douglas Elliman was hired to market the building.
 A holding company named JSR Capital bought 40 of the apartments and leased them out.
-The conversion was delayed because of disputes between the partners; objections from existing tenants; and the 2007–2008 financial crisis.
+The conversion was delayed because of disputes between the partners; objections from existing tenants; and the 2008 financial crisis.
 Many tenants were either unable to afford increased rents or had not been offered compensation for their apartments.
 The building's parking garage was also closed in 2008 after city officials discovered structural defects; the parking garage had reopened by 2010.

 In December 2008, Apollo issued a $22.7 million capital call and asked the sponsors to present a business plan for the Apthorp, prompting Mann to sue Apollo.
 This prompted Apollo to threaten to foreclose on the building in January 2009.
 Mann's co-sponsors, the Feil Organization and Africa Israel, accused him of mismanaging the project; a judge gave the partners six days to resolve their dispute.
 The sponsors, who had previously agreed to seek arbitration from a rabbinical court if disagreements arose, could not even agree on the rabbinical court from which they would seek arbitration.
 Ultimately, Mann agreed to step down as the building's manager while retaining his ownership stake.
 Broadwall Management, a subsidiary of the Feil Organization, took over as the building's manager.
 Mann sued in March 2009 to prevent Africa Israel and the Feil Organization from refinancing the Apthorp with a loan from Anglo Irish Bank; the lawsuit was settled the next month.
 Mann later resigned from the project altogether.